JosePedroDias/toy-stock-market/README.md

 ## further work

 * add a basic HTML UI to interact with the stock market -> ongoing, see [toy-stock-market-ui](https://github.com/JosePedroDias/toy-stock-market-ui)
-* create 1 or more bots to simulate it working and possibly different strategies
+* create 1 or more bots to simulate it working and possibly different strategies -> ongoing, see [toy-stock-market-bot](https://github.com/JosePedroDias/toy-stock-market-bot)